pavoldanis/este/Readme.md

   - statically compiled CoffeeScript
   - Google Closure Tools
-  - Mocha tests
+  - Mocha tests (pretty fast)
   - Stylus styles
-  - Dev Node.js server
+  - Node.js server for development
   - Este.js framework
+    - MVC framework
-    - a lot of classes
+    - quite a lot useful classes
-    - MVC mobile first framework
   - settings and snippets for Sublime Text
   - run.coffee

-With Este.js, just run one script to automatically compile and watch CoffeeScript, Stylus, and Soy templates.
-Run fast unit test on source files change.
-No need to take care about ordered list of project files with Closure dependency system.
-LiveReload supported.
+Este.js is full-fledged development stack for creating server agnostic web applications.
+One command line script orchestrates all development tasks.
+Take a look at `node run app -h` help.

+Este.js encourages test driven development via super fast tests runner, restarted on source code change.
+Este.js checks syntax of CoffeeScript, Stylus, Soy files.
 Tested on and compatible for OSX, Linux, and Windows.

 It contains well-documented, thoroughly tested JavaScript framework, written in statically-typed CoffeeScript.
 This allows you to write powerful and efficient code for mobile devices and browsers.

-Ready for mobile first and an offline capable MVC web application, streamlined for the developer user experience.
+Ready for mobile first and an offline capable MVC web applications, streamlined for the developer user experience.
 Of course, Este.js works well for any type of JavaScript application.

 ### Quick Start Guide